 Sad Ending For Solly The Swimming Pool Hippo

-It started out as a happy story and now it’s a tragic story.
-“It’s devastating,” said Ruby Ferreira, manager of the game preserve lodge where the hippopotamus had been stuck in the swimming pool.
-Dominant males had chased the 4-year-old hippo from his herd when he wandered into the Conservation Lodge and plopped into its 8-foot-deep pool.
-Although he was able to swim freely, he couldn’t get out because the pool has no steps.
-Lodge workers dubbed him Solly, and the hippo’s plight captivated South Africans.
-Someone even set up a Twitter account on Solly’s behalf and tweeted purported hippo quotes.
-Then a few days later the TV news carried a scrolling headline announcing the animal’s death.
+It started out as a happy story and now is a tragic story of the hippopotamus that had been stuck in a swimming pool.
+Dominant males had chased the 4-year-old hippo from his herd when he wandered into a lodge and plopped into its 8-foot-deep pool.
+Although he was able to swim freely, he couldn't get out because the pool has no steps.
+Lodge workers dubbed him Solly, and the hippo's plight captivated South Africans.
+Someone even set up a Twitter account on Solly's behalf and tweeted purported hippo quotes.
+Then a few days later the TV news carried a scrolling headline announcing the animal's death.
 A game capture team had been waiting for a veterinarian to show up to tranquilize Solly and oversee the operation to hoist him out with a crane.
 Then, just as veterinarian arrived the hippo tried one last time to get to his feet.
-He couldn’t make it.
+He couldn't make it.
 Exhausted, he dropped his head into the knee-deep water, making a splash, then lay still.
 A Wildlife rescue expert was in tears as he confirmed that Solly was dead.
-Hippos are sensitive creatures and Solly’s stress level had probably been rising since he was forced from his group, called a pod, and took shelter in the pool.
-Once inside, he couldn’t get out, adding to his stress.
+Hippos are sensitive creatures and Solly's stress level had probably been rising since he was forced from his group, called a pod, and took shelter in the pool.
+Once inside, he couldn't get out, adding to his stress.

 Candy Eating Cows

 You know what they say: If life gives you bulk quantities of defective candy unfit for human consumption, make chocolate-laced cattle feed.
-Or that's what they say in Kentucky apparently, where an industrious cattleman has responded to skyrocketing corn prices by swapping out the corn in his 1,400 cows' diets for low-grade candy.
-The Peducah, Ky.-based WPSD Local reports that Joseph Watson, owner of United Livestock Commodities, believes that candy is a healthy drought-time substitute for corn, even suggesting that its advantages over vegetables go beyond price.
-"It actually has a higher ratio of fat (than) actually feeding them straight corn."
-But John Waller, a professor of animal nutrition at the University of Tennessee, said he didn't seem the least bit scandalized by candy-fattened cows.
-"I think it's a viable (diet)," Waller said.
-"It keeps fat material from going out in the landfill and it's a good way to get nutrients in these cattle.
+Or that's what they said in Kentucky apparently, where an industrious cattleman responded to skyrocketing corn prices by swapping out the corn in his 1,400 cows' diets for low-grade candy.
+The owner believed that candy was a healthy drought-time substitute for corn, even suggesting that its advantages over vegetables go beyond price.
+A professor of animal nutrition at the University of Tennessee, said he didn't seem the least bit scandalized by candy-fattened cows and felt it kept fat material from going out in the landfill and was a good way to get nutrients in those cattle.